 The remains were positively identified with dental records, Yakima County Coroner Jim Curtice said.
 Strong’s death has been classified as a homicide and the cause remains under investigation.

-Strong was last seen in Wapato on Oct.
-2, when she left her sister’s home with an acquaintance to visit Legends Casino in Toppenish.
+Strong was last seen in Toppenish on Oct.
+2, when she left her sister’s home with an acquaintance to visit Legends Casino.
 She is among dozens of Native girls and women who have gone missing on or near the 1.3-million-acre Yakama reservation.
 Many cases of missing people or mysterious deaths of Native women and men remain unsolved.

 All members of Congress have an opportunity to speak on the floor and submit their remarks to the official Congressional Record every day they are in session.
 In his remarks, Newhouse noted that Strong is among at least 71 unsolved cases throughout Washington state of missing and murdered Native women.